 Fluid Subspaces π΅π¬

-Inside every flow is a structureβa collection of hidden shapes, each vibrating at its own frequency.
-These are the system's eigenmodes: invisible architectures of motion, encoded in the math.
+Inside every flow are hidden shapes, each vibrating at its own frequency.
+These are the system's eigenmodes.

 By isolating those modes and converting their amplitudes to sound, I built a library of physical melodies: